Taronga Zoo: Ongoing conservation work news

 Taronga has been involved in numerous conservation captive breeding programs for endangered and vulnerable species for more than fifty years when the zoos management changed Taronga's trajectory away from general visitor entertainment to focus on assisting species that are threatened in their wild habitats.

-For example, Taronga has been involved with the recovery program of the Regent Honeyeater for over 20 years.
+For example, Taronga has been involved with the recovery program of the regent honeyeater for over 20 years.
 During that time they have bred and released over 200 of these birds into the wild, a significant contribution to their wild population.
-Taronga Zoo staff and volunteers have also helped with their habitat restoration by helping plant over 30000 trees in Capertee valley.
+Taronga Zoo staff and volunteers have also helped with their habitat restoration by helping plant over 30000 trees in Capertee Valley.

-Lion Cubs
+African lion cubs

-When the African Savannah precinct opened, two young brother lions, Lwazi and Ato, marked the return of lions to Taronga Zoo Sydney after several years.
+When the African Savannah precinct opened, two young brother African lions, Lwazi and Ato, marked the return of lions to Taronga Zoo Sydney after several years.
 An experienced lioness, Maya, was later introduced to the pride.
-She formed a bond with Ato, and in August 2021, gave birth to five cubs, Khari, Luzuko, Malika, Zuri, and Ayanna.The first litter of African lions born at the zoo in 18 years.
+She formed a bond with Ato, and in August 2021, gave birth to five cubs, Khari, Luzuko, Malika, Zuri, and Ayanna.
+The first litter of African lions born at the zoo in 18 years.

-Pygmy hippopotamus calf death

-The zoo's female pygmy hippopotamus Kambiri gave birth to a female calf named Amara on 22 November 2021, which died suddenly on 24 December.